KAFKA2306/finBI/README.md

 - yfinance
 - fredapi
 - Plotly
+- requests

 ## Contributing

-If you find any bugs, or if you have additional features you think would be nice to have, please do open a GitHub issue.
-Contributions are welcome.
+If you come across any bugs, or if you have additional features you think would be nice to have, feel free to open a GitHub issue.
+Contributions are always welcome.

+---